JCB Fastrac: Feature in media

 A JCB Fastrac was chosen by BBC's Top Gear host Jeremy Clarkson.
 It was driven on the show around the Top Gear Test Track by The Stig, in a time of 2:57.4, making it the fastest of the three featured tractors, but also currently the fifth-slowest-ever lap time.

 A JCB Fastrac appeared in news coverage of the JCB Dieselmax land speed record car, pushing it to its 30 mph starting speed.

-In 2019 a modified JCB Fastrac broke the record for the world fastest tractor after it hit a top speed of 153.771mph.
-The record was ratified by the Guinness World Records.
+In 2019 a Channel 4 documentary was aired on the production of a modified 1000 horse power JCB Fastrac, in an attempt to break the Guinness World Records entry for the world fastest modified tractor.
+The tractor designed to be capable of in excess of 150 mph, and achieving 153.771 mph on its official record attempt.